Rodrigo Duterte: Sexual abuse claims

 Duterte has claimed he was sexually abused by a priest when he was a minor.
 After he was challenged by the Catholic Bishops' Conference of the Philippines (CBCP) and AdDU officials to name the priest and file a case against him, Duterte then revealed the priest's name as Mark Falvey (died 1975).
 The Jesuits of the Society of Jesus in the Philippines confirmed that according to press reports in the United States, in May 2007, the Society of Jesus agreed to a tentative payout of to settle claims that Falvey sexually abused at least nine children in Los Angeles from 1959 to 1975.
-Accusations against Falvey began in 2002 but he was never charged with a crime.
+Accusations against Falvey began in 2002, although he was never charged with a crime.
 In May 2008, the Diocese of Sacramento paid a $100,000-settlement to a person allegedly raped and molested by Mark's brother, Arthur Falvey.
 However, it was not clearly indicated in the report if Mark Falvey was assigned at the Jesuit-run Ateneo de Davao.
 When asked why he did not complain when the abuse supposedly happened, Duterte claimed that he was too young to complain about the priest's abuse and was intimidated by authorities at that time.
-He also stated that he never disclosed that information after he was expelled and moved to a different high school and especially not to his family.
+He also stated that he never disclosed the abuse even after he was expelled and moved to a different high school, not even to his family.